Grasscutters/Grasscutter/README.md

 # Quick Troubleshooting

 * If compiling wasn't successful, please check your JDK installation (JDK 17 and validated JDK's bin PATH variable)
-* My client doesn't connect, doesn't login, 4206, etc... - Mostly your proxy daemon setup is *the issue*, if using Fiddler make sure it running on another port except 8888
+* My client doesn't connect, doesn't login, 4206, etc... - Your proxy daemon setup is most likely *the issue*, if you are using Fiddler, make sure it running on another port other than 8888

 * Startup sequence: Mongodb > Grasscutter > Proxy daemon (mitmdump, fiddler, etc.) > Game